hnb-rabear/RCore/Assets/RCore/Main/Editor/SheetX/Introduction.md

     - Localization Data: _Localization\_ + [language].txt_
     - Component: _LocalizationText.cs_
     - API: _Localization.cs_
-- **Encrypt Json:** Encrypts JSON Data before exporting to a text file.
 - **Only enum as IDs:** For _[%IDs]_ sheets, columns with the extension _[enum]_ will be exported as enums and will not include the Integer Constant form.
-- **One Json - One Excel:** Merges the Data Table from one Excel file into a single JSON file, named _[ExcelName].txt_.
+- **Combine Json Sheets:** Merges the Data Table from one Excel file into a single JSON file, named _[ExcelName].txt_.
-- **Language maps:** Used in Localization with TextMeshPro to compile the character table of a language, mainly applied for Korean, Japanese, and Chinese due to their extensive character systems.
+- **Language Char Sets:** Used in Localization with TextMeshPro to compile the character table of a language, mainly applied for Korean, Japanese, and Chinese due to their extensive character systems.
 - **Persistent columns:** Specifies the names of columns to retain during processing even if they are empty.
-- **Excluded Sheets:** Specifies the names of sheets to exclude when processing the Data Table.
-- **GG Client ID:** Enter your Google Client ID (retrieved from Credentials in Google Console).
+- **Google Client ID:** Enter your Google Client ID (retrieved from Credentials in Google Console).
-- **GG Client Secret:** Enter your Google Secret (retrieved from Credentials in Google Console).
+- **Google Client Secret:** Enter your Google Secret (retrieved from Credentials in Google Console).
-- **Encryption Key:** The key used to encrypt JSON Data.

 ## 3.5.
 Encrypt & Decrypt Text